 What magicians say

-What people are saying about Oil and Water
+What people are saying about Oil And Water

 He also champions Oil and Water, praising its visual appeal and the way it can be performed in a variety of settings.